-If a homeless student is exempted from local graduation requirements, the exemption shall continue to apply after the student is no longer homeless or if he/she transfers to another school or school district.
+If a student experiencing homelessness is exempted from Butte County Office of Education-established graduation requirements, the exemption shall not be revoked.
+Additionally, the exemption shall continue to apply after the student is no longer homeless or if the student transfers to another school or out of the Butte County Office of Education school or program.